Is It a HIPAA Violation to Email Medical Records

 Virtru integrates seamlessly with platforms like Gmail and Outlook, providing end-to-end encryption for emails and attachments.
 This ensures that therapists can securely communicate protected health information (PHI) within their existing email systems.
 Virtru offers a Business Associate Agreement (BAA) to support HIPAA compliance requirements.

-Price: Starts at $119 per month, billed annually.
 Terms: Includes encryption, seamless integration with existing email platforms, and a signed BAA.

 Therapists appreciate Virtru’s ease of use.
 It allows secure communication without requiring recipients to manage additional passwords or accounts.